vanweric/Affapy/doc/source/installation.rst

 Installation
 ============

-To install the *AffApy* library, you just need to launch in a terminal the command:
+You can install latest release of the *AffApy* library with pip3:

 .. code-block:: bash